aaalgo/picpac/README.md

     # params_weight is of shape (,,,priors)
 ```

-Note that we still need to rasterize any JSON-based annotation even
+Note that we still need to rasterize any JSON-based annotation thats
+loaded even
-though we do not need them here, as PicPac is not able to encode
+though we do not need them here; PicPac is not able to encode
 JSON strings into a minibatch.
+In the future we might be able to
+replace this with a `drop` operation and save computation.

 `anchor_weight` and `params_weight` are masks to decide which
 pixel-prior combination should participate in loss calculation for